The Mescaleros

 The Mescaleros was the British backing band for British singer, musician and songwriter Joe Strummer.
-Formed in 1999, they issued three albums before Strummer's death from a heart attack in 2002 aged 50.
+Formed in 1999, they issued two albums before Strummer's death from a heart attack in 2002 aged 50, and one posthumously.

 Many of the band members were multi-instrumentalists.
 The original line up consisted of Strummer on vocals and guitar; Antony Genn on guitar; Scott Shields on bass, guitar and drums; Martin Slattery on keyboards, guitar, occasional flute and saxophone; Pablo Cook on percussion; Steve "Smiley" Barnard on drums; and Richard Flack on various instruments.

 The name "The Mescaleros" for my new group is something I just stole from a cowboy film I was watching one night.
 So, um, really, doesn't have any meaning to the direction.
 But we're moving in a kind of roots reggae, rock thing.
 I mean, more or less, as if time hadn't passed.
 But, we're trying to move it into the future as well.
 Definitely don't wanna stay in the past.
 Gotta get out of the past!
 It's a quagmire of treacle.